timothyschulte/listception_associations/README.md

  1. Your job is to add association helper methods between boards, lists, cards, and tags as needed; then make your app match the target.
  1. The key page to work on improving is `boards#show`.
 Here I can see a board's lists, the cards on each list, add a new list, and add a card to each list.
  1. There are no tests/CI for this project.
 Just make your app match the target, and ask lots of questions — relating resources together and making them show up on each other's pages is most of what you'll have to do on your project!
  1. For an ultimate challenge, you can visit the real [Listception](http://www.listception.com) and sign up for an account.
-You'll see there that after you add a card to a list, you can click on the card and it becomes its own board!
+You'll see there that after you add a card to a list, you can click on the card and it becomes its own board, which can have its own lists and cards, which can become their own boards, ...!

      If you wanted to add functionality like that to your Listception (minus the signing up part), how would you go about it?
 Make a new branch and give it a shot.